Eng-Hisham991/D3_Challenge/README.md

 are free to investigate a different data set.
 The current data set incldes data on rates of income, obesity, poverty, etc. by state.
 MOE stands for "margin of error."

-### Before You Begin

-1. Create a new repository for this project called `D3-challenge`.
-**Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the D3 challenge.
-Use the folder name to correspond to the challenge: **D3_data_journalism**.

-4. This homeworks utilizes both **html** and **Javascript** so be sure to add all the necessary files.
-These will be the main files to run for analysis.

-5. Push the above changes to GitHub or GitLab.

 ## Your Task

 ### Core Assignment: D3 Dabbler (Required Assignment)